learning-zone/python-basics/README.md

 ## Q. Explain identity operators in Python.

 This is one of the very commonly asked Python Interview Questions and answers it with examples.
-The operators ‘is’ and ‘is not’ tell us if two values have the same identity.
+The operators 'is' and 'is not' tell us if two values have the same identity.

     10 is '10'
 False